Call 2001 – Inner Temple

 He is a member of the Family Law Bar Association

 William is a senior member of the finance team and is widely instructed in complex financial disputes.

 He has extensive experience in cases involving business assets including farming cases, companies, sole traders, inherited money, substantial pension funds, including military pensions, assets out of the jurisdiction, and third party interests including family trusts.

-William also regularly represents parents seeking financial provision for children pursuant to Schedule 1 Children Act 1989 and non-married couples or family members who are involved in property disputes pursuant to the Trusts of Land and Appointment of Trustees Act 1996.
+William also regularly represents parents seeking financial provision for their children pursuant to Schedule 1 Children Act 1989 and non-married couples or family members who are involved in property disputes pursuant to the Trusts of Land and Appointment of Trustees Act 1996.

-“Recent cases of interest have included:
+- Recent cases have included:

 William is regularly instructed in cohabitee and family trust claims pursuant to the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
 Recent cases have included: